Sahil-Shadwal/laravel-dev-demo/README.md

 -   `laravel new example`
 -   laravel-dev-demo.test (to check the live website , if you are not using herd run php artisan serve)
+-   php artisan migrate:fresh
+-   php artisan migrate
+-   php artisan make:migration

 ## Notes

 -   blade is laravel templating engine
 -   view is a representation of the user interface that is typically rendered as HTML\
 -   {{$slot}} // blade helper which directly translates to php echo and whatever the name of variable
 -   namespaces are used to organize and group related classes, interfaces, and traits.
-Example: App\Models\Job
+Example: `App\Models\Job`
+-   Data encapsulation is a fundamental concept in object-oriented programming (OOP) that involves bundling the data (attributes) and the methods (functions) that operate on the data into a single unit, typically a class.

 ## Imp Points